Jacob Epstein: World War II

 Epstein imagined the fallen angel Lucifer as a tall, winged, androgynous figure with male genitals and a female face, that of the Kashmiri model Sunita Devi, all cast in a golden patinated bronze.
 The front of the Leicester Galleries had to be removed to get the statue inside for its first public showing in October 1945.
 Despite positive reviews, Lucifer remained unsold until 1946 when A. W. Lawrence, the brother of T. E. Lawrence, and the Seven Pillars of Wisdom Trust purchased it with the intention of donating it to the Fitzwilliam Museum in Cambridge.
-The Fitzwilliam refused the donation as did both the Victoria and Albert Museum and the Tate but several other museums did show interest and Epstein was pleased when the statue entered the collection of the Birmingham Museum and Art Gallery.Jacob and the Angel was bought by a businessman, Charles Stafford, who already owned Epstein's Adam which he had been exhibiting in local fairs and fetes for its shock value.
+The Fitzwilliam refused the donation as did both the Victoria and Albert Museum and the Tate but several other museums did show interest and Epstein was pleased when the statue entered the collection of the Birmingham Museum and Art Gallery, where it remains.

+Jacob and the Angel was bought by a businessman, Charles Stafford, who already owned Epstein's Adam, which he had been exhibiting in local fairs and fetes for its shock value.
 In Blackpool, he installed Jacob and the Angel in an old song booth on the promenade behind an 'Adults Only' sign.
 Eventually Stafford sold Jacob and the Angel and Adam, plus Consummatum Est which he also owned, to Louis Tussaud.
 Tussaud returned the works to Blackpool where, along with Genesis, they were exhibited in the anatomical curiosities section of his waxworks.
-The works were displayed alongside dancing marionettes, diseased body parts, and conjoined twin babies in jars.
-Placing Epstein within the context of freakish curiosity was a constant source of anguish to him.
+The works were displayed alongside dancing marionettes, diseased body parts and conjoined twin babies in jars.
+Placing his work within the context of freakish curiosity was a constant source of anguish to Epstein.